anthonyjatoba/DeepLearning.ai-MLOps-notes/course1_week2.md

 Vegetarians are frequently recommended restaurants with only meat options.

 Possible features to add?
-- Is person vegetarian (based on past orders)?
+- Is a person vegetarian (based on past orders)?
-- Does this restaurant have vegetarian options (based on menu)?
+- Does this restaurant have vegetarian options (based on the menu)?

 **Other food delivery examples:**
 - Users only order tea/coffee
 - Users only order pizza

-There's a trend in product recommendation switching from **collaborative filtering** (recommends things people like you also liked) to **content based filtering** (look at you and the restaurant to see if the restaurant is a good match.
-Content based filtering is useful, for instance, for recommending new restaurants that have no reviews. (cold start problem).
+There's a trend in product recommendation switching from **collaborative filtering** (recommends things people like you also liked) to ** content-based filtering** (look at you and the restaurant to see if the restaurant is a good match.
+Content-based filtering is useful, for instance, for recommending new restaurants that have no reviews. (cold start problem).

 #### Data iteration